jcs-elpa/company-emojify/README.md

 #### :dizzy: How to add more emoji?

 Unlike `company-emoji` has specify it's own emoji list.
-Please consider contribute to the upstream package `emojify`.
+Since we rely on package `emojify`, please consider contribute to the upstream.

 ## Contribution